GWR non-passenger-carrying coaching stock

 A diagram O4 6-wheel Siphon, built from a Slaters 7mm kit.
 The open-slatted sides had a cooling effect on the milk churns carried.
 The 16" lettering only just fitted the framing space on these vehicles.
-The Mansell wheel centres are in brown.
+The Mansell wheel centres are in red oxide.
 Image courtesy Slater's Plastikard

 A pair of diagram N12 horse boxes in 2mm scale by Rich Brummit, in workaday faded c 1921 representation of their crimson lake livery.
 These N12 vehicles were built between 1915 and 1918, and it is possible these prototype vehicles did not receive lining.
 It is also probable the body ironwork was painted crimson, as depicted.
 The models were produced by backdating and detailing the Lima N gauge horsebox.
 The colour is Khorne Red and Rhinox Hide from the Citadel range, mixed in roughly equal parts, over a black primer undercoat.
 Photo courtesy of and copyright Mick Simpson.

 Horse box diagram N8, probably ex-works in 1896.
 Body colour is brown, and it seems the body ironwork is also brown.
 Note the full points after the insignia letters and the number.
 The roof is white, and has the old-style communication cord guides.